 Likewise, the AGS Certificate superficially evokes a feeling of heaviness and importance far beyond the look and feel of a GIA certificate.
 While this might seem trivial, odds are the recipient of the ring won’t know the difference between GIA and AGS, so this first impression will certainly be effective in making her feel like she’s receiving something first class.

 I showed the ring to several friends as well who are not a part of the diamond world, and they were equally impressed.
-I then took a standard ideal cut diamond in a simple platinum ring that was about the same size as the ring from BGD and showed that to these same friends alongside the ring from BGD.
+I then took a standard ideal cut diamond in a simple platinum ring that was about the same size as the ring from BGD and showed them to the same friends alongside the ring from BGD.

 About 1/2 claimed that they could easily see that the BGD stone was significantly more brilliant.
 Another 1/4 said that they could definitely see a difference, but that the difference wasn’t exactly overwhelming.
-The other 1/4 didn’t notice a difference and thought both looked great.
+The final quarter didn’t notice a difference and thought both looked great.

-Before I get to the specific question of whether or not I recommend buying from BGD, I want to discuss the more general issue of whether or not it’s worth it to buy a super-ideal Hearts & Arrows diamond over and above a “regular” ideal cut.
+Before I get to the specific question of whether or not I recommend buying from BGD over James Allen or Blue Nile, I want to discuss the more general issue of whether or not it’s worth it to buy a super-ideal Hearts & Arrows diamond over and above a “regular” ideal cut.
 It’s not a simple question, to say the least.

 On the one hand, these diamonds do carry a premium over “regular” ideal cuts.
 And as you can see from my informal tests, about 25% of the people I asked couldn’t tell the difference.

 On the other hand, the reason you buy a diamond is for the brilliance.
 So if there was any one characteristic of a diamond for which it would be worthwhile to invest more money, it would be in the cut quality.